Mutusva/capitec-assessment/README.md

  - create an html page and reference the capitec-shares.js
  - add the custom element as this : <share-calculator position="left"></share-calculator>
  - position can be set to 'left', 'center' or 'right' if not supplied it defaults to center
- - run http-server . i the directory with the files.
+ - run http-server . in the directory with the files.
  - navigate to localhost:8080

  - I have included an index.html for a quick test.